-- Meet them.
-Go meet your existing investors.
+- Meet them / Zoom with them.
+Go Zoom and when you can, meet your existing investors.
 Or at least, invite them to your office / co-working space / wherever.

 - Don’t have a board?
 So what.
+Have an “investor meeting” instead.
 You’re missing a chance to communicate and share.
-Create “investor meetings” where you invite all your investors to do an in-person + Google Hangout’ed review every 60 days.
+Create investor meetings where you invite all your investors to do an in-person + Google Hangout’ed review every 60 days.
 They don’t have to come.
 But they can.

 Because if your existing investors, even if they are angels, small VCs, whatever … don’t give you a 100.0000% positive reference … you may be dead in the next round.